alexk99/the_router/quagga_bgp.md

 	  neighbor 10.0.0.1 remote-as 64512
 	  no auto-summary

-### Check TheRouter's routing table
+### Result

- * Let's check that we received a bgp route:
+Let's check out that we received a bgp route:

 	h5 / # $rvrf telnet localhost bgpd
 	Trying 127.0.0.1...